MGO – FREQUENTLY ASKED QUESTIONS

 When will the oysters be collected?

-The oysters will be collected during May – June, about 9 months after you receive them.
+The oysters will be collected during May – June, about nine months after you receive them.
 This time period avoids the heavy fouling that would occur if you continued tending the cages through the summer.

 Will the oysters I grow be moved away from my river or do they stay here?

 For a few tributaries, your oysters will be moved to an adjacent river because there is no sanctuary in your river.
 If you are located in a creek off a river that doesn’t have an historic oyster bar, then your oysters will be moved to the main river for planting.
 Small creeks and coves rarely have suitable bottom for oysters.
-For a few tributaries, your oysters will be moved to an adjacent river because there is no sanctuary yet in your river.

 Why are my spat growing so slowly?